RichardHightower/datarepo/README.md

         assertEquals("firstName equals", "Di", firstName);
 ```

-The above would change the object without updating every index (if you had a lot of indexes, this would be faster, and also means there are as much cloning).
+The above would change the object without updating every index (if you had a lot of indexes, this would be faster, and also means there is not as much cloning).

 The advantage of this over using just the stream API is that if the data set is large, this would be much faster because it would use the indexes (TreeMap).